zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/initial-setup/initial-setup.md

 ### Objectives

-Understanding how to setup GoldenGate Database for replication and define users for replication
+Understanding how to prepare and setup an Oracle Database for replication and define users for replication.
+Users are created using scripts that populate the multitenanant environment with required Oracle Users while applying aliases to be used by GoldenGate.
+The Databases used in this lab are identified using the SOE schema in source and targets.

 KEY FEATURES